nic-obert/rusty-vm/Global TODO.md

 ### TODO

-- [ ] write a README.md for every module
-- [ ] eventually, move the IR code compiler to a different module
 - [ ] build a byte code inspector (maybe extension for vscode or standalone program)
 - [ ] update the disassembler (when the vm and assembler become more stable)